Official Committee on Skill Needs

 There are many sources of knowledge.
 The Committee has so far given a solid and unified understanding of the research-based knowledge.
 The Committee will still be researcher heavy, and knowledge based on research and facts will still form the basis of the Committee’s future work.
 At the same time, it is important that the experience and input from the social partners are preserved.
 The Committee will spend more time on analyses and pointing out challenges.
 The future is difficult to predict, and therefore, the Committee will also describe dilemmas that arise when assessing future skill needs.

-The Norwegian Committee on Skill Needs will continue from 2020 to 2026.
+The Norwegian Committee on Skill Needs will continue from 2021 to 2027.
 The Committee will not produce Official Norwegian Reports (NOUs).
 The Committee is encouraged to target its work at specific topics.
-To free up the Committee’s capacity for analyses and assessments, the directorate Skills Norway (Kompetanse Norge) will be assigned to update and continue the knowledge base that the Committee produced in the first period.
-The Committee will have its own secretariat at Skills Norway.
+To free up the Committee’s capacity for analyses and assessments, the Directorate of Higher Education and Skills (HK-dir) will be assigned to update and continue the knowledge base that the Committee produced in the first period.
+The Committee will have its own secretariat at the Directorate of Higher Education and Skills.

 The members of the Committee will be appointed for two years at a time, over a period of six years.